NilsRo/ImpulseSmartMeter/README.md

 2. MQTT configuration (optional) - SSL/TLS Support will be added on request, actually not supported.
    1. publishes the topics (topicpath as prefix):
       * "meters/meter id": actual data for the meter
-      * "historic": historical data - end of month for all meters (actually only one is supported)
+      * "historic": historical data - end of month for all meters (actually only one meter is supported)
       * "status/info": some status text
       * "status/status": On-/Offline status of the system
       * "status/sysinfo": system information like heartbeat, last reset reason or MQTT disconnect reason which can be used for device monitoring
       * "status/wifi": status of the WiFi connection with SSID, IP, MAC and RSSI
    2. subscribes to topic:
-      * "command/set_impulse": sets the actual impulse count and resets the watchdog like it can be done also from WebGUI (necessary after e.g. a power outage longer than 10 minutes)
+      * "command/set_impulse": sets the actual impulse count and resets the watchdog like it can be done also from WebGUI (e.g. after a power outage longer than 10 minutes)
 3. NTP configuration to get RTC infos for logging (default is fine for german timezone)

 ## MQTT JSON content in detail